 Augusteum

 Sebastia/Shomron/Samaria.
 Originally 25 metres high, the remaining base of the Augusteum temple at the summit of the [[Samaria An Augusteum (plural ''Augustea'') was originally a site of imperial cult in ancient Roman religion, named after the imperial title of Augustus.
 It was known as a Sebasteion in the Greek East of the Roman Empire.
 Examples have been excavated in Sebaste/Samaria, Constantinople, Aphrodisias, Antioch, Cartagena and (most famously) Ankara (Temple of Augustus and Rome).
-Since the 18th century, the term has also been used for certain academic and cultural buildings, such as the Augustea in Leipzig, Oldenburg and Wittenberg.
 Provided by Wikipedia

 2